PenangScienceCluster/digital-library/book/src/02_server/calibre_web.md

     Password: `admin123`

-1. In the Database Configuration dialog box, type in `/books`.
+1. In the Database Configuration dialog box, for the database location type in `/books` or navigate to the `books` folder.

 Once completed, you should be seeing books immediately available for reading.
 Remember to change the admin password to something stronger!